ruslan-shupanov/ruslan-shupanov/README.md

 ### Hi there 👋
 I'm a Junior Technical Writer.
-Glad to meet you.
+Glad to meet you :smiley:.
 - 🔭 I’m currently working on API
 - 🌱 I’m currently learning English
 <!--